By Josh Katzowitz, WCI Content Director

 Doctor Salary by State

-One way to get closer to financial independence is to practice geographic arbitrage, where a doctor lives in a lower cost of living area and draws a higher salary where the need for physicians might be greater than those in the big cities on the coasts.
+One way to get closer to financial independence is to practice geographic arbitrage, where a doctor lives in a lower-cost-of-living area and draws a higher salary where the need for physicians might be greater than those in the big cities on the coasts.
 The following chart from Medscape seems to show that geoarbitrage is not a myth.

-Doctors make the highest salaries in states like Alabama, Kentucky, Oklahoma, Indiana, and Missouri.
+Doctors, at least going back to the 2020 survey (this chart was unavailable in the latest survey), make the highest salaries in states like Alabama, Kentucky, Oklahoma, Indiana, and Missouri.
 All are so-called flyover states, and none are in the top-15 among the states with the biggest populations.

 Doximity 2020 Physician Compensation Report

-Medscape 2022 Compensation Report
+Medscape 2023 Compensation Report

 Obviously, a doctor living in New York City is going to have a much higher cost of living than a physician who's residing in Florence, Alabama.
-The fact that doctor in the Yellowhammer State probably brings home more money than that physician in the Big Apple is also another point in favor of practicing geographic arbitrage.
+The fact that a doctor in the Yellowhammer State probably brings home more money than that physician in the Big Apple is also another point in favor of practicing geographic arbitrage.

-Increasing Doctor Salaries
+Doctor Salaries by Employment Setting

 -

-- Single Specialty Group: $442,024
+- Single Specialty Group: $438,959 (a 0.7% decrease from 2021)

-- Health Maintenance Organization: $374,571
+- Health Maintenance Organization: $387,393 (a 3.4% increase from 2021)

-- Urgent Care Center/Chain: $267,516
+- Urgent Care Center/Chain: $264,727 (a 1.0% decrease from 2021)

 Need tips for how to increase pay in your specific specialty?
 Jim has some ideas.